Trip-ROMA: Self-Supervised Learning with Triplets and Random Mappings: The Proposed Method

-As seen, the first term of Eq.~(\ref{function_1}) is a triplet loss~\cite{weinberger2009distance}, and the second term is a temperature-scaled cross-entropy loss for binary classification.
-Specifically, the temperature-scaled cross-entropy loss can also be seen as a \textit{soft triplet loss} but with an adaptive margin, compensating for the limitation of the triplet loss with a fixed margin.
-Note that each part alone of Eq.~(\ref{function_1}) is not new and has been used in previous work~\cite{parkhi2015deep,koch2015siamese,wu2018unsupervised,he2020momentum,chen2020simple,tian2020makes}.
-Nevertheless, our key contribution here is to demonstrate that such a simple triplet-based loss can achieve surprisingly good performance in unsupervised visual representation learning.
-This has not been clearly shown in the literature and it reveals that negative pairs are still necessary but one may be sufficient.
+As seen, the first term of Eq.~(\ref{function_1}) is a triplet loss~\citep{weinberger2009distance}, and the second term is a cross-entropy loss for binary classification.
+In general, the triplet loss will suffer from a limitation of being sensitive to the training triples because of using a fixed margin~\citep{ManmathaWSK17}.
+Therefore, the cross-entropy loss can be seen as a \textit{soft triplet loss} but with an adaptive margin, compensating for the limitation of the triplet loss with a fixed margin.
+Note that each part alone of Eq.~(\ref{function_1}) is not new and has been used in previous work~\citep{parkhi2015deep,koch2015siamese,wu2018unsupervised,he2020momentum,chen2020simple,tian2020makes}.
+Nevertheless, our key contribution here is to demonstrate that such a combination of both losses can achieve surprisingly good performance in SSL on small data.
+This has not been clearly shown in the literature and it reveals that negative pairs are still important but one may be sufficient.